Mandalay-Aung/CSCI2270-Final-Project/README.md

 - ../test.txt → Items input file
 - `10` → Hash tbl size

-After launching, the menu will appear, and you then enter the number corresponding to the operation you want to perform.
+After launching, the menu will appear.
+Enter the number corresponding to the operation you wish to perform.

 # File Formats
 ## Items Input File Format